-As my beading has evolved, I’ve found new ways to end beading thread.
-I have also experimented with different types of beading thread and have found that different threads sometimes need different ways of finishing.
-The same is true with different techniques: the best way to finish your thread may differ between techniques.
+One of the questions I am most often asked is how to finish beading thread.
+As my beading has evolved, I’ve found new ways to finish my threads.
+I have also experimented with different types of beading thread.
+I have found that different threads sometimes need different ways of finishing.
+The same is true with different techniques.
+So, the best way to finish your thread may differ between techniques.

 How to finish beading thread: option 1

-For Square stitch and Herringbone, you can easily change direction to make sure your thread is not just finishing by passing through beads in a straight line.
+For Square stitch and Herringbone, you can easily change direction.
+This will ensure your thread is not just finishing by passing through beads in a straight line.
 It is this changing of direction that creates security, more than the number of beads through which you stitch.
 So bear this in mind when you are considering how to finish beading threads.

 When you have stitched a row, you can then trim your tail thread off close to the beads.
-(Do not confuse this with the tail thread that starts your beadwork project – this will need to be woven through beads before it is cut off, or your work may start to unravel!)
+(Do not confuse this with the tail thread that starts your beadwork project.
+That will need to be woven through beads before it is cut off, or your work may start to unravel!)

 This method of finishing beading thread works well on all types of thread.
 The top tip is to just make sure you give your last bead (and the first bead you re-start) a good tug to make sure it is secure before you have trimmed off your thread.